-Permanent working capital is the minimum investment required in working capital irrespective of any fluctuation in business activity.
-Also known as fixed working capital, it is that level of net working capital below which it has never gone on any day in the financial year.
+Fixed working capital is the minimum investment required in working capital irrespective of any fluctuation in business activity.
+Also known as Permanent working capital, it is that level of net working capital below which it has never gone on any day in the financial year.
 Net working capital (NWC) means current assets less current liabilities.
-This term is important to be calculated for decisions relating financing mix of working capital and save the interest cost of the firm.
+This term is important to be calculated for decisions relating to financing mix of working capital and saving the interest cost of the firm.

 Effectively,